 If you or a family member have a problem with alcohol or drug use, Kaiser Permanente has resources to help you.
 You may want to start by talking with your primary care doctor.
 Kaiser Permanente also can direct you to community resources.

-Behavioral Health Services: Contact this Kaiser Permanente service for a confidential appointment about your use of alcohol or drugs.
+Mental Health Access Center: Contact this Kaiser Permanente service for a confidential appointment about your use of alcohol or drugs.

 These organizations offer support to people with alcohol or drug use problems and to their families.